What is Community-Based Learning?

 Absolutely!
 If there is a specific need you have, consider working with a project-based CBL course.
 Project-based courses typically involve the whole class engaging with the same research project or community engagement activity (see question four).
 Examples of projects that have been completed in the past are: offering a financial literacy workshop to refugees and immigrants; building a website for the Worcester Historical Museum; and, presenting a lesson on Homer’s "The Odyssey" to a ninth-grade English class.
 Additionally, the Donelan Office co-sponsors and co-facilitates the Non-Profit Careers Conference (NPCC).
 Every January, approximately 30 HC students return to campus early to learn about the non-profit world from faculty, staff, alumni, and community partners.
 One of the ways students learn about the non-profit world is through participating in a case study at a local non-profit.
 The case study is a real-life challenge that a non-profit is currently facing and needs outside advice in order to work on solving it.
 Examples of case studies that have previously been done are: creating a strategy to recruit alumni for a community event; creating a survey to assess the effectiveness of a program; and, envisioning different ways in which a newly acquired property could be used to generate income.
 Contact the Donelan Office to learn more about the case study aspect of the NPCC.

 Wonderful!
 We are excited to start a dialogue with you regarding a partnership between your agency and Holy Cross.
-Your first step is to be in touch with the Assistant Director of the Donelan Office, Mattie Carroll, who manages our community partnerships.
-She can be reached via phone at 508-793-3950 or email at email@example.com.
+Your first step is to be in touch with the Assistant Director of the Donelan Office, Kathryn Hauver, who manages many of our community partnerships.
+She can be reached via phone at 508-793-3950 or email at firstname.lastname@example.org.
 We look forward to hearing from you!